-If your schedule changes and it is impossible for you to attend your scheduled class time, let us know as soon as possible.
+If your schedule changes and you have a conflict with your scheduled class time, let us know as soon as possible.
 We will make every effort to place you in a new class time which is convenient for you.
-However, once you are placed in a class time, we cannot guarantee switching you into a different time within the same term.
-Students switching sections may be charged a $30 transfer fee.
+However, we cannot guarantee switching you into a different time once the term has started.
+Students switching sections may be charged a $50 transfer fee.
 If other classes within your level are full, you may need to wait a term or even two to get into a different time slot.
 The best time to try to change classes is when registering for your next term.

-The Second City Training Center reserves the right to require additional classes for individual students as needed.
-Should an individual not complete any required class, the Training Center reserves the right to hold the student back a term until the requirement is satisfied.
-If the student is asked to repeat a term, a discount will be applied to the student’s repeated level.
+The Second City reserves the right to require additional classes for individual students as needed.
+Should an individual not complete any required class, the Second City reserves the right to hold the student back a term until the requirement is satisfied.
+If the student is asked to repeat a term by their teacher or an Artistic Director, a discount will be applied to the student’s repeated level.

 Students Returning from Hiatus

-Sometimes a student may wish or need to take time off from the Training Center due to personal reasons.
-Should this occur, please contact the Training Center immediately.
-Please note that when you return, the Training Center reserves the right to place you in an appropriate level at its discretion.
-Students who leave during Improv Levels D or E will be placed in Level C as soon as an opening is available.
-Students who leave during Conservatory Levels 3-5 will be placed in Level 3 as soon as an opening is available.
+Sometimes a student may wish or need to take time off from their Second City studies due to personal reasons.
+Should this occur, please contact Customer Service immediately.
+Please note that when you return, Second City reserves the right to place you in an appropriate level at its discretion.
+Students who leave the Conservatory program may be required to re-audition.

-Returning students must pay the tuition rate that is applicable at the time of rejoining the Training Center.
-Any student returning after more than one (1) year of absence is required to rejoin the program at a level determined by the Training Center.
+Returning students must pay the tuition rate that is applicable at the time of resuming their studies.
+Any student returning after more than one (1) year of absence is required to rejoin the program at a level determined by the Artistic Directing team.

 Visitors are not allowed to attend regular classes.
 A drop-in class or jam would be an appropriate option for guests.